smartinternz02/SI-GuidedProject-86581-1657780041/Readme.md

 # Project Flow
 A web Application si built  where

 -> Farmers interact with the portal build

--> Interacts with the user interface to upload images of diseased leaf -> Our model built analyses the Disease and suggests the farmer with fertilizers are to be used To accomplish the above task you must complete the below activities and tasks -> Download the dataset.
+-> Interacts with the user interface to upload images of diseased leaf

+-> Our model built analyses the Disease and suggests the farmer with fertilizers are to be used.

+To accomplish the above task you must complete the below activities and tasks

+-> Download the dataset.
 -> Classify the dataset into train and test sets.
 -> Add the neural network layers.